Punk rock: United Kingdom

 Bernard Rhodes, an associate of McLaren, similarly aimed to make stars of the band London SS, who became the Clash, which was joined by Joe Strummer.
-On June 4 and July 20 1976, the Sex Pistols performed at Manchester's Lesser Free Trade Hall in what became one of the most influential rock shows ever.
+On June 4, 1976 (and returning on July 20), the Sex Pistols performed at Manchester's Lesser Free Trade Hall in what became one of the most influential rock shows ever.
 Among the approximately thirty to forty audience members were the two locals who organised the gig Howard Devoto and Pete Shelley, who had formed the Buzzcocks after seeing the Sex Pistols in February.
 Others in the small crowd went on to form Joy Division, the Fall, and the Smiths, the gig would also inspire the formation of influential independent record labels, Factory and Creation Records.
 In July, the Ramones played two London shows that helped spark the nascent UK punk scene.
 Over the next several months, many new punk rock bands formed, often directly inspired by the Sex Pistols.
 In London, women were near the center of the scene—among the initial wave of bands were the female-fronted Siouxsie and the Banshees, X-Ray Spex, and the all-female the Slits.
 There were female bassists Gaye Advert in the Adverts and Shanne Bradley in the Nipple Erectors, while Sex store frontwoman Jordan not only managed Adam and the Ants but also performed screaming vocals on their song "Lou".
 Other groups included Subway Sect, Alternative TV, Wire, the Stranglers, Eater and Generation X. Farther afield, Sham 69 began practicing in the southeastern town of Hersham.
 In Durham, there was Penetration, with lead singer Pauline Murray.
 On September 20–21, the 100 Club Punk Festival in London featured the Sex Pistols, Clash, Damned, and Buzzcocks, as well as Paris's female-lead Stinky Toys.
 Siouxsie and the Banshees and Subway Sect debuted on the festival's first night.
 On the festival's second night, audience member Sid Vicious was arrested for having thrown a glass at the Damned that shattered and destroyed a girl's eye.
 Press coverage of the incident reinforced punk's reputation as a social menace.